FTSE 100 companies still failing to increase ethnic diversity leadership: Britain’s top businesses must do more than just talk about change

 The team, led by Senior Consultant Rachel Kaur, played a strategic collaborative role to IPPF, drawing on extensive international experience and Green Park’s understanding of diversity & inclusion as a powerful tool to leverage collective difference.
 As a result, IPPF been able to achieve their recruitment goals with Green Park as the sole supplier and an excellent fill rate and gender split rate.

 Commended by candidates on Green Park’s responsiveness and professionalism throughout the recruitment process, Don MacIntyre, Director, Global Business Development/Transition Executive Director, WISH Programme, commented: “This was no small task, we were looking at building a team to handle one of the largest programmes in IPPF history.
 We were needing 30 + international development professionals with specialized experience able to manage a complex commercial project operating in 15 countries.
-The talent pool Green Park was able to deliver was more than we could have expected and allowed us to ensure the we were will operate with the highly qualified and dynamic staff that will not only deliver on our programmatic commitments but enhance our services across IPPF.
+The talent pool Green Park was able to deliver was more than we could have expected and allowed us to operate with the highly qualified and dynamic staff that will not only deliver on our programmatic commitments but enhance our services across IPPF.
 I cannot compliment the team at GP enough”.

 Rachel Kaur, Senior Consultant at Green Park, comments: “It’s been an honour to work with an organisation who is positively impacting lives all over the world and whose values are so aligned to our own.
 Throughout the course of the recruitment process we have had the pleasure of getting to know individuals from varying walks-of-life, all with a passion to make a difference.
 It is this drive and motivation which inspires our team and we look forward to continuing our successful partnership with IPPF and the WISH Programme.”